misiektoja/instagram_monitor/docs/configuration.md

 ```

 A secret still holding its `your_...` placeholder counts as unset and is left out, and a run with no secret anywhere says so on one line.

+When a `--set-*` command or the setup wizard replaces a secret, it rewrites that one assignment in place and leaves every other line alone.
+A line you wrote as `export NAME=...` keeps its `export`, so a dotenv file you also source in a shell still exports it.
+A value you clear has its line removed rather than left empty.